OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

 Potential future work, no in the scope of this RFC, could be the addition of a column-oriented method to write new features, a WriteRecordBatch() method.

-The use of the `Arrow C stream interface <https://arrow.apache.org/docs/format/CStreamInterface.html>`_, which associates the functionality of GetRecordBatchSchema() and GetNextRecordBatch() in a same C structure has been considered, but not kept as this interface is currently marked as experimental and not guaranteed to be ABI stable.

 Impacted drivers
 ----------------

-- Arrow and Parquet: GetRecordBatchSchema() and GetNextRecordBatch() have a specialized implementation in those drivers that directly map to methods of the arrow-cpp library that bridges at near   zero cost (no data copying) the internal C++ implementation with the C data interface.
+- Arrow and Parquet: get_schema() and get_next() have a
+  specialized implementation in those drivers that directly map to methods of the arrow-cpp library that bridges at near zero cost (no data copying) the internal C++ implementation with the C data interface.

-- FlatGeoBuf: a specialized implementation of GetNextRecordBatch() has been done, which saves going through the OGRFeature abstraction.
+- FlatGeoBuf: a specialized implementation of get_next() has been done, which saves going through the OGRFeature abstraction.
 See below benchmarks for measurement of the efficiency.